 - Orbital blowout fractures.
 Blunt force trauma to the eye area can lead to broken bones in the orbital floor or medial wall.
 This injury can cause bruising, swelling, double vision, and tissue or muscle entrapment in the fractured bone.

 After any type of eye injury, seek medical attention.
 The damage may be more severe or far-reaching than you initially realize.
 For example, you may think a baseball striking your eye only left a bruise, but you could have an orbital blowout.
 While home remedies work for some minor eye irritants and injuries, more severe cases require a medical professional.
 The sooner you go to the doctor after an eye injury, the better your prognosis for recovery may be.

 Is Someone Else Liable for Your Eye Injury?

-If a defective product, a power tool, a work-related task, a car accident, chemical, or someone’s intent to harm led to your eye injury, come to The Law Office of Arash Khorsandi for a free consultation.
+If a defective product, a power tool, a work-related task, a car accident, chemical, or someone’s intent to harm led to your eye injury, come to Arash Law for a free consultation.
 You may have the ability to file a personal injury claim.
 An injury claim is appropriate when someone else’s negligence causes harm to another person.
 For example, if an employer negligently fails to give an employee safety goggles when working with an acidic substance.
 If the employee sustained an eye injury because of the employer’s lapse in judgment, the injured party would have a case against the employer for failing to protect employees from harm.

 When in doubt about who or what caused your eye injury, consult with an attorney.
 A team of experienced attorneys can launch an investigation into your case and determine exactly who may be to blame for the incident.
 It may be an employer, coworker, product manufacturer, doctor, driver, or property owner.
 Then, we can help you file the correct paperwork to bring a lawsuit against the responsible party.
 Contact us online or call (888) 488-1391 for a consultation.